-CCI products are generated for the seven Greenland Ice Sheet Essential Climate Variables (ECVs), including the new R&D SGL product.
-We invite you to download our datasets!
+CCI products are generated for the seven Greenland Ice Sheet Essential Climate Variables (ECVs), including the new R&D Machine Learning-based SGL product.

 The surface elevation change (SEC) is directly linked to mass balance of the ice sheet.
 The surface elevation change is a direct measure of the imbalance between the atmospheric forcing and ice sheet dynamics.
 Hence, identified as an essential climate variable, SEC is derived from present and past ESA radar altimetry missions.